dfinity/sdk/docs/cli-reference/dfx-canister.md

 ## dfx canister id

-Use the `dfx canister id` command to output the canister identifier for a specific canister name.
+Use the `dfx canister id` command to output the canister identifier/principal for a specific canister name.

 Note that you can only run this command from within the project directory structure.
 For example, if your project name is `hello_world`, your current working directory must be the `hello_world` top-level project directory or one of its subdirectories.